 Slow cooker chicken tikka masala

-Satisfyingly creamy and sauce chicken tikka masala, unbelievably easy to do in the slow cooker
+Satisfyingly creamy and saucy chicken tikka masala, unbelievably easy to do in the slow cooker.

 Takeaway and ready meal versions of this are usually packed with calories, but this is just as delicious (if not more so).

 This recipe has always been one of the most popular on my blog, and you can also find it on p.166 of my cookbook The Slimming Foodie where it is called ‘Tick-tock tikka masala’ -I actually called it that because of the slow-cooking, but as my book was released alongside the growing popularity of TikTok, it’s often labelled as TikTok tikka masala on social media!

 Coconut milk varies hugely in the amount of syns (if you are following Slimming World) or calories .

 Make sure you check yourself for the brand that you have in order to get an accurate calorie count or to calculate the syns per portion.

 The very best (light) coconut milk that I have found is the Essential Waitrose Reduced fat coconut milk (12 syns for a 400ml can).
 There is a lot of variation between brands, so make sure to check what you are buying!
 The syns in this recipe are based on the total amount of coconut milk used being 6 syns.

 This recipe used half of the tin of coconut milk.
 You could make a double batch of chicken tikka masala and freeze the leftovers, or you can just simply freeze the leftover coconut milk for another meal.